terrytangyuan/social-media-kit/README.md

 Features advanced styling, tagging, reminder, OAuth authentication, and cross-platform posting capabilities.

-⭐ Found this tool helpful?
-Give it a star on GitHub to support the project and help others discover it!
+⭐ Found this tool helpful? **Give it a star on GitHub** to support the project and help others discover it!

 <div align="center">
   <img src="screenshots/main-interface.png" alt="Social Media Kit Main Interface" width="800"/>
 </div>

+More screenshots can be found in [this folder](/screenshots).

 ## 🚀 Features